h1hakz/Scout/README.md

 There is also a functionality were you can blacklist the file extension to avoid looking on those.

 For that simply edit fileBlackList.txt and customize as per your need.
-This is the most effective way were it will only look on to the extension which is in scope.
+This is the most effective way were it will neglect the blacklisted files from scanning and will only stick on to the scope.

 ```
 python scout.py /foldertolookin/ /pathofscout/Scout/keywordfile.txt